raxden/android-core-omvp/README.txt

     file is available through BuildConfig.KEY_TO_USE in DEBUG configuration.
 Use this file to custom properties like user and password credentials used only in development mode.

-    6. To use Crashlytics, register application in Crashlytics via plugin.
+    6. To use Crashlytics, configure app/fabric.properties.
 To personalize configuration like distribution or release notes, modify preferences in build.gradle.

-    7. To use Sonarqube register application in Sonarqube.
-To launch sonarqube, execute "gradlew sonarqube" in console.
-Configuration is located in build.gradle.

-    8. Define what languages will be use the application in locales.xml
+    7. Define what languages will be use the application in com.omvp.app.injector.module.LocaleModule

+    8. Defines path to store pictures in device in: (Replace package com.omvp.app by yours)
+        + dev/res/xml/provider_paths.xml
+        + prod/res/xml/provider_paths.xml

+    9. Put analytics code in:
+        + dev/res/xml/app_tracker.xml
+        + prod/res/xml/app_tracker.xml

 ============================================= TIPS =================================================

-    1. All configuration is located in build.gradle
+    1. All project configuration is located in build.gradle
     2. Library dependency configuration is located in buildSystem/dependencies.gradle.
     3. keystore's is located in buildSystem/*